 Looking for the best books on food photography, then you are in the right place!
-Food photography was once a genre reserved for a few skilled professionals, but now it’s one of the biggest areas of imaging.
-Instagram is a huge driver of that, but it goes beyond sharing the mouthwatering moments you’re personally experiencing.
+Food photography was once a genre reserved for a few skilled professionals, but now it’s one of the biggest areas of imaging – thanks to Instagram.

-The roots social media has established don’t only motivate sharing your own meals, but compel every food creator – from food blogger to Michelin-starred chef, traveling hot-dog stand to established retailer – to get the best images of their meals before potential customers.
+The roots social media has established don’t only motivate sharing your own meals, but compel every food creator – from food blogger to Michelin-starred chef – to get the best images of their meals.

 How do you simulate melting cheese?
 What’s the best way to make fruit shine?
 How do you perfectly position steam?
 Some photographers use glue for milk.
 Others aim to grab truly authentic images with a phone and natural lighting.
 The different books on food photography below will take you down different paths – find the perfect pages to take you to new #foodphotography success with the books we’ve chosen.